 "My heart is shattered into a million pieces... my beautiful loving sister Deondra has transitioned..." the actor wrote.

 "I say transitioned because she will always be alive... anyone who knew my sis... knew that she was a bright light..." he continued.
 "Well I know she is in heaven now dancing with her wings on...tho my pain is unbelievable I smile when I think of all of the great memories that she left me... my family... and her friends."

 Foxx credits Dixon with giving his life perspective.

 “I learned how to live.
 Sometimes we get caught up in our world on the extras of everything — ‘Ah, the Mercedes is not the right color!’” he told NBC News correspondent Kate Snow in 2018.
 “And then you see this girl over here.
 ‘I just want to live.
 I want to dance.
 I want to love.’
 She brings you back down to what life is.”

 Dixon has lived with her big brother ever since graduating from high school in 2002.

 “I said, ‘You’re going to come here and stay here with me,’” said Foxx, who invited many family members to stay.
 “But DeOndra was the main purpose.
 I didn’t know what she was going to have to do as far as fending for herself and becoming an adult.”

-Dixon has continued to flourish while living with her brother.
-She has danced with him on the Grammys stage and appeared in the video for his hit song “Blame It.”
-She also serves as a global ambassador for the Global Down Syndrome Foundation.
+Dixon flourished while living with her brother.
+She danced with him on the Grammys stage and appeared in the video for his hit song “Blame It.”
+She also served as a global ambassador for the Global Down Syndrome Foundation.

 “People with Down syndrome really can have an amazing life,” said Michelle Sie Whitten, the foundation's president and co-founder.